 Physical education class is not to be used or withheld as punishment for any reason.
-All schools, as a best practice and subject to available funding, will participate in a multi-component approach by which schools use all opportunities for students to be physically active, such as the Comprehensive School Physical Activity Program (CSPAP) recommended by the Centers for Disease Control and Prevention, and will provide the following:
+All schools, as a best practice and subject to available funding, will participate in a multi-component approach by which schools use all opportunities for students to by physically active, such as the Comprehensive School Physical Activity Program (CSPAP) recommended by the Centers for Disease Control and Prevention, and will provide the following:

-- Quality physical education;
+- quality physical education;

-- Physical activity during the school day (brain boosters/energizers);
+- physical activity during the school day (brain boosters/energizers);

-- Physical activity before and after school;
+- physical activity before and after school;

-- Recess (which will not be used or withheld as punishment for any reason);
+- recess (which will not be used or withheld as punishment for any reason);

-- Family and community engagement;
+- family and community engagement;

-- Staff wellness and health promotion;
+- staff wellness and health promotion;

-- Active transportation; and
+- active transportation; and

-- School district facilities.
+- school district facilities.